Grafton, Sierra Leone

-Grafton is a principle home of the Creole ethnic group, and the Creole people are by far the largest inhabitant of Grafton.
+Grafton is a principal home of the Creole ethnic group, and the Creole people are by far the largest inhabitant of Grafton.
 The Krio language is the primary language of communication and the most widely spoken language in Grafton.

 Although part of the larger Western Area Rural District Council, Grafton has its own locally directly elected Town Council, headed by a Town Head.